Sole Trader vs Limited Company Tax Calculator

 - A sole trader is just an individual in business.
 Limited Companies may appear more credible and substantial although in reality, this is not necessarily the case.

-- Sole traders are individually liable for the business for an unlimited amount.
-A limited company’s shareholder’s liability is limited to the amount of the share capital invested.
+- Sole traders are personally liable for the business for an unlimited amount.
+So if anything goes wrong, a sole trader’s personal assets (e.g. house) are at risk.
+If anything goes wrong in a company, only the company’s funds and assets are at risk.
 So it offers protection to the shareholders’ personal assets.
-In the event of company failure and not being able to pay its creditors, a limited company protects your personal assets.
-However, banks, landlords and others will often require personal guarantees from the shareholders or directors when dealing with small limited companies.
+If a company can’t pay its creditors, the creditors can’t normally come after your personal assets.
+However, banks etc often require personal guarantees from the shareholders or directors when dealing with small limited companies.

 - A Limited Company has better borrowing potential than a sole trader.
 That’s because it can use current assets as security by creating a floating charge over its assets.